negronmarc/Tech-Blog/README.md

 # Tech Blog

   ## Description
   The goal of this project was to a build a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers' post as well.
-This applications follows the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, adn the express-session npm package for authentication.
+This applications follows the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, Sequelize as the ORM, and the express-session npm package for authentication.

   ## Table of Contents
   - [Usage](#usage)